Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning

 {\bf Stage \uppercase\expandafter{\romannumeral1}.
 Path Cost Estimator Training:} In this stage, we train an off-line cost net to estimate the path planning cost given the initial and goal pose, which can be regarded as an approximated environment feedback.

-{\bf Stage \uppercase\expandafter{\romannumeral2}.
-Intermediate Object Pose Planner Training:} In this stage, we train an intermediate pose planner under the guidance of the cost net, which enables a feasible object manipulation path with less cost.
+{\bf Stage \uppercase\expandafter{\romannumeral2}. {Reorientation} Object Pose Planner Training:} In this stage, we train {a reorientation} pose planner under the guidance of the cost net, which enables a feasible object manipulation path with less cost.

 {\bf Stage \uppercase\expandafter{\romannumeral3}.
-Hierarchical Planner Refinement:} Considering the deviation between the pre-trained cost net approximation and the real execution cost, in this stage we further refine the intermediate pose planner and the path cost estimator by interacting with the simulator.
+Hierarchical Planner Refinement:} Considering the deviation between the pre-trained cost net approximation and the real execution cost, in this stage we further refine the {reorientation} pose planner and the path cost estimator by interacting with the simulator.